dencangan/flask-mongo-authentication/README.md

 ```

 ### User Registration
-As we are using a NoSQL type database to handle user details storage, a step is required to store the details in a dictionary before inserting it into the mongo collection (see to_dict()).
+A step is required to store the details in a dictionary (NoSQL style) before inserting it into the mongo collection (see to_dict()).
 The password stored in the database is of course, hashed.
 ```python
   def register(self):
       """Inserting user details into mongo collection."""